RazorFlow/docs/src/content/php/guide/components/filter/filter_submit_event.md

 ~~~

-The `onApplyClicked` function takes the following parameters:
+The `onApplyClick` function takes the following parameters:
 * Array of components to be locked.
 * The function name that gets executed when the *Apply* button gets clicked.